charmarr/.github/profile/README.md

 ## 💡 The Third Time's the Charm: Charmarr is Born

 So I wanted to learn from my mistakes again and find a middle ground.
-Which meant I wanted to build a **repeatably deployable, scalable, reliable servarr stack** based on a K8s substrate with security features first.
+Which meant I wanted to build a **repeatably deployable, scalable, reliable servarr stack** based on a K8s substrate with security first features.
 Then host it on mediocre existing hardware, then enhance/automate or whatever the platform and hardware.

 Fortunately, my everyday work is focused on quality open source tools including [Juju charms](https://canonical.com/juju), observability, and service meshes.
 And I am working with a bunch of smart people far more experienced who were also self-hosting a lot.
 This meant I didn't have to do a lot of guess work.